cardano-foundation/developer-portal/docs/integrate-cardano/user-wallet-authentication.md

 ## Overview

-This guide is a walthrough on how to implement the *message signing* described in [CIP-08](/docs/governance/cardano-improvement-proposals/CIP-0008) in order to authenticate users on the web with just their [CIP-30](/docs/governance/cardano-improvement-proposals/CIP-0030)-compatible wallet app.
+This guide is a walkthrough on how to implement the *message signing* described in [CIP-08](/docs/governance/cardano-improvement-proposals/CIP-0008) in order to authenticate users on the web with just their [CIP-30](/docs/governance/cardano-improvement-proposals/CIP-0030)-compatible wallet app.

 :::note